mrwu-mac/R-Bench/README.md

 ```
 Tips: We provide instance-level question tools in `utils.py`.
 Please use the `draw_mask` and `draw_box` functions to draw the mask or box on input images, respectively.
 Additionally, use the `instance_qs_construct` function to reformat the instance questions.

+We provide LLaVA demos for reference.
+After setting up the LLaVA environment, place the `demos/eval-rbench.py` file into the `llava/eval/` directory and execute `llava-r-bench.sh`.

 **Step2:** Eval with,
 ```
 sh eval.sh